asherikov/ccws/doc/cross_compilation.md

 works pretty much out of the box.
 The performance is not fascinating though -- 2-3 times slower than native build.

+Both `cmake` and compiler calls must be performed inside `proot`, which is achieved by providing cmake alias script in profile bin directory.
+It is also possible to call `colcon` inside `proot` in the same way, but in this case `proot` becomes the performance bottleneck -- it seems to be limited by one CPU core.

 docker, systemd-nspawn
 ======================